Otto Braun: Removal from office

 In the election of 24 April 1932, the Weimar coalition for the first time fell short of a majority in a Prussian state election.
 Under the Prussian constitution, an incumbent government could not be deposed unless a prospective successor already commanded a majority.
 That measure, the constructive vote of no confidence, was intended to ensure that a government had sufficient support to govern.
-In 1932 neither the Communists nor the National Socialists would support the governing coalition, but neither of them could muster sufficient support to form government in their own right, and they would not consider working with each other.
+In 1932 neither the Communists nor the National Socialists would support the governing coalition, but neither of them could muster sufficient support to form a government in their own right, and they would not consider working with each other.
 As a result, Braun and his cabinet, after formally submitting their resignations, remained in office on a caretaker basis in accordance with Article 59 of the state constitution.

 After the strains of the election campaign, Braun had a physical breakdown on the night of April 22–23.
 When it became clear that his government would remain in office, he turned the handling of day-to-day affairs over to Heinrich Hirtsiefer, the Centre Party Minister of Public Welfare, and withdrew to rest and recuperate.

 In an attempt to break the parliamentary stalemate and remove the Braun government from office, Reich Chancellor Franz von Papen, with the approval of President Hindenburg, initiated the 1932 Prussian coup d'état on 20 July.
 It replaced Prussia's legal government with von Papen as Reich Commissioner and gave executive power to the Reich Minister of the Armed Forces Kurt von Schleicher.
 Braun remained in Berlin and prepared a legal complaint to the State Constitutional Court (Staatsgerichtshof) of the Reichsgericht (Reich Court of Justice) on behalf of the Prussian state government.

-In the SPD's poor election results and Braun's ill health, Papen had found an opportunity for eliminating the most important power center of the republican parties in Germany.
+In the SPD's poor election results and Braun's ill health, Papen had found an opportunity to eliminate the most important power centre of the republican parties in Germany.
 The immediate pretext was provided by the Altona Bloody Sunday, a clash in Altona (near Hamburg) between the Nazi SA, Communists and the police that left 18 dead.
 It provided the rationale for a Reichsexekution, a constitutionally sanctioned intervention by the federal government against a member state, to be presented as a necessary step toward restoring peace and order.
 Although Braun officially remained Minister President, his powers were transferred to Papen as Reichskommissar.